Jmuccigr/Latin_vocabulary/README.md

 This is a plain-text dump of the data from my FileMaker Pro relational database of Latin vocabulary and stems.
 I created it in the early 2000s, starting on FMP 3 and moving up to FMP 6.
 I used it a lot when I was teaching elementary Latin, and the formal product of it was an article: [Frequent Vocabulary in Latin Instruction, *Classical World* 97(4), 409–433](http://www.jstor.org/stable/4352875).

 ## The Conversion
 Getting the data out of FMP and into this flat format required a few steps.
 First was updating the files.
-I already had FMP3 versions along with the FMP6 version I had done most of the work in.
-(Thatʻs .fp3 and .fp5 for the file extensions.)
-Sadly FMP12, which is what Iʻm now using, doesnʻt directly read the .fp5 format at all, and FMP6 is a Classic app, which OS X 9 (Mavericks) canʻt run directly.
+I already had FMP3 versions along with the FMP6 versions that I had done most of the work in.
+(That's .fp3 and .fp5 for the file extensions.)
+Sadly FMP12, which is what I'm now using, doesn't directly read the .fp5 format at all, and FMP6 is a Classic app, which OS X 9 (Mavericks) can't run directly.
 So hereʻs what I did:

   1. Create a virtual OS X 10.6 (Snow Leopard) box on my Mavericks system.
 Snow Leopard was the last OS X version to be able to run the Apple Classic emulator, Rosetta.
 That took a little doing, since I updated the various sytem pieces as needed.
-Not that this version can be super secure, but I just wanted it as close as possible.
+Not that this version of OS X can be super secure, but I just wanted it as close as possible.
   1. Convert the old .fp5 files to .fp7 with FMP 8 (I keep a few versions of FMP around).
   1. Archive the old .fp5 files as a zip file.
   1. Switch back to Mavericks.
   1. Archive the old .fp7 files.
-I realized that the conversion process forced me to rename the originals, and zipping left them there, so I cold skip the step of restoring the old filenames.
+I realized that the conversion process forced me to rename the originals, and zipping left them there, so I could skip the step of restoring the old filenames.
   1. Convert the .fp7 to .fmp12.
   1. Export the FMP files as text.
 Iʻm using UTF-16 for this, because the database uses diarheses for long vowels (äëïöü).
-Since this is gong from relational to flat files, I had to decide which data to include in the exports.
+Since this is going from relational to flat files, I had to decide which data to include in the exports.
   1. Convert the diarheses to macrons (āēīōū).
 I did this using BBEdit.
   1. Import the new stems with macrons back into FMP.
 I did it this way because search and replace on BBEdit is faster than in FMP.
   1. Put the text files here.